brieucpopper/MLanalysis/README.md

+The main classification task for this complicated Music dataset was to predict whethere a song was from before 1990, or after.
-We worked on testing and comparing Decision Trees, Boosting, SVMs, Artificial Deep Neural Networks and k-Nearest neigbors.
+Several supervised learning methods were tested : Decision Trees, Boosting, SVMs, Artificial Deep Neural Networks and k-Nearest neigbors.

 <img width="595" alt="image" src="https://github.com/brieucpopper/MLanalysis/assets/102361078/0e20b827-71d8-41ce-bfc6-d7a8caf0ce9d">

 Above is an example of one of the multiple plots that were generated and analyzed as part of this assignement.
+This specific one shows how predicting if a song is from before 1990 based on the year of release of the k-nearest-neighbors from the training dataset performs.

 As for unsupervized learning (repo : https://github.com/brieucpopper/unsupLearning)